bUnit-dev/bUnit/docs/site/docs/interaction/render-modes.md

 Render modes in Blazor Web Apps determine the hosting model and interactivity of components.
 The render mode for example can be applied to a component using the `@rendermode` directive.
 The [`RendererInfo`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.rendererinfo?view=aspnetcore-9.0) allows the application to determine the interactivity and location of the component.
 For more details, check out the [Blazor render modes](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-9.0) documentation.

 ## Setting the render mode for a component under test
-Setting the render mode can be done via the <xref:Bunit.TestContext.SetAssignedRenderMode(Microsoft.AspNetCore.Components.IComponentRenderMode)> method.
+Setting the render mode can be done via the <xref:Bunit.ComponentParameterCollectionBuilder`1.SetAssignedRenderMode(Microsoft.AspNetCore.Components.IComponentRenderMode)> method.
 The `SetAssignedRenderMode` method takes an [`IComponentRenderMode`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.icomponentrendermode?view=aspnetcore-9.0) object as a parameter.
 Normally this is one of the following types:
  * [`InteractiveAutoRenderMode`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.web.interactiveautorendermode?view=aspnetcore-9.0)
  * [`InteractiveServerRendeMode`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.web.interactiveserverrendermode?view=aspnetcore-9.0)
  * [`InteractiveWebAssemblyRenderMode`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.web.interactivewebassemblyrendermode?view=aspnetcore-9.0)